 Yes, the ink pad is sold separately.

-But customers who order Dual Hanko at our physical shop (not online) and allow us to post their photos on our Twitter and Facebook accounts will receive a free ink pad as our token of our gratitude.
+But customers from overseas who order Dual Hanko at our physical shop (not online) and allow us to post their photos on our Twitter and Facebook accounts will receive a free ink pad as a token of our gratitude.